 The issues described above raise substantial doubt about the Company's ability to continue as a going concern.
-Although we have \$1,951,000 remaining under the \$3,000,000 debt offering, we cannot guarantee we will be able to raise the entire offering amounts, if any.
-We are solely reliant on raising additional capital in order to maintain our current operations.
-To date we have been able to raise debt and equity financing through the assistance of a small number of our investors who have been substantial participants in our debt and equity offerings since our formation.
-If these investors choose not to assist us with our capital raising initiatives in the future, we do not expect that we would be able to obtain any alternative forms of financing at this time and we would not be able to continue to satisfy our current or long term obligations.
-Based upon our current monthly spending we anticipate the need to raise at least \$2,000,000 to \$3,000,000 to meet our cash flow requirements for the next twelve months.
-If we successfully raise \$2,000,000 to \$3,000,000 to anticipated revenues from equipment sales and restoration services will be sufficient to fund our operations, including our expected capital expenditures, through the next twelve months.
-Without these additional funds, we will be required to reduce operations, curtail any future growth opportunities, cease operations all together, or seek to merge with or be acquired by another company.
+Although the Company has \$1,701,000 remaining under the \$3,000,000 debt offering and an estimate of \$2,200,000 in potential cash proceeds from the private equity offering, after the conversion of Series D Preferred Shares and certain outstanding promissory notes; the Company cannot guarantee it will be able to raise the entire offering amounts, if any.
+The Company is solely reliant on raising additional capital in order to maintain its current operations.
+To date the Company has been able to raise debt and equity financing through the assistance of a small number of investors who have been substantial participants in the Company's debt and equity offerings since its formation.
+If these investors choose not to assist with the Company's capital raising initiatives in the future, management does not expect that the Company would be able to obtain any alternative forms of financing at this time and it would not be able to continue to satisfy its current or long term obligations.
+Based upon the Company's current monthly spending the Company anticipates the need to raise at least \$2,000,000 to \$3,000,000 in the private debt and equity offerings, management believes the proceeds the Company will receive and anticipated revenues from equipment sales and restoration services will be sufficient to fund its operations, including its expected capital expenditures, through the next twelve months.
+Without these additional funds, the Company would be required to reduce operations, curtail any future growth opportunities, cease operations all together, or seek to merge with or be acquired by another company.